Center for Advanced Quartet Studies Back To Programs of Study /...

 The Center for Advanced Quartet Studies is this country's premier training program for emerging string quartets.
 Alumni of the Center are among today's celebrated quartets and have won numerous prestigious chamber music awards and competitions.
-Instructors and coaches include members of the world's preeminent string quartets: the Pacifica Quartet (Simin Ganatra, Austin Hartman, Mark Holloway, and Brandon Vamos), the Escher String Quartet (Adam Barnett-Hart, Danbi Um, Pierre Lapointe, and Brook Speltz), the Calidore String Quartet (Jeffrey Myers, Ryan Meehan, Jeremy Berry, and Estelle Choi), the American String Quartet (Peter Winograd, Laurie Carney, Daniel Avshalomov, and Wolfram Koessel), James Dunham (former violist of the Cleveland Quartet), Sylvia Rosenberg, and Donald Weilerstein (former first violinist of the Cleveland Quartet).
+Instructors and coaches include members of the world's preeminent string quartets: the Pacifica Quartet (Simin Ganatra, Austin Hartman, Mark Holloway, and Brandon Vamos), the Escher String Quartet (Adam Barnett-Hart, Pierre Lapointe, Brendan Speltz, and Brook Speltz), the American String Quartet (Peter Winograd, Laurie Carney, Daniel Avshalomov, and Wolfram Koessel), as well as James Dunham (former member of the Cleveland Quartet, current member of the Axelrod String Quartet), Donald Weilerstein (former member of the Cleveland Quartet), and Sylvia Rosenberg (violin pedagogue and chamber musician).

 Admitted groups will be expected to participate in a number of community engagement activities and performances.